Moe Tucker

-Maureen Ann "Moe" Tucker (born August 26, 1944) is an American musician and singer-songwriter who was the drummer for the New York City-based rock band the Velvet Underground.
-After they disbanded in the early 1970s, she left the music industry for a while, though her music career restarted in the 1980s, and continued into the 1990s.
-She has released four solo albums, where she played most of the instruments herself (though with frequent guest appearances by her former Velvet Underground bandmates and others), and has periodically toured.
-She was inducted into the Rock and Roll Hall of Fame in 1996 as a member of the Velvet Underground.
+Maureen Ann "Moe" Tucker (born August 26, 1944) is an American retired musician, singer, and songwriter who achieved international fame as the drummer of the rock band the Velvet Underground.
+Tucker occasionally sang lead vocals with the group, including the songs "After Hours" and "I'm Sticking With You".

+After the Velvet Underground disbanded in the early 1970s, she took a hiatus to focus on her marriage and family.
+She returned in the 1980s, and, until the late 2000s, released four studio albums and performed as a session musician.
+In 1996, Tucker was inducted into the Rock and Roll Hall of Fame as a member of the Velvet Underground.

 Early life

-Maureen Tucker was born in Jackson Heights, Queens, New York City, and grew up in Levittown, New York in a middle-class Catholic family.
+Maureen Tucker was born in Jackson Heights, Queens, New York City, and grew up in Levittown, New York, in a middle-class Catholic family.
 Her father, James, was a housepainter and her mother, Margaret, was a clerical worker.
 She had an older brother, Jim, who was friends with Sterling Morrison, and a sister, Margo.